underscoreio/essential-slick/src/pages/2-selecting.md

 // Message(Dave,What if I say 'Pretty please'?,5)
 ~~~

-See the [Slick documentation on streaming][link-slick-streaming] for more information.
+If you want to explore this area, start with the [Slick documentation on streaming][link-slick-streaming].
 </div>

 ## Column Expressions